 From the KnowledgeBase

 If you are a Princeton University student, yes!
-You can subscribe electronically to Dormnet via the Internet.
+You can subscribe electronically to Dormnet.

 When is Dormnet available?

-Dormnet is available during the academic year and in the summer.
-Dormnet service will be available 24 hours a day with some scheduled and unscheduled outages for maintenance when the University is in session.
+Dormnet is available year round, 24 hours a day, with some scheduled and unscheduled outages for maintenance when the University is in session.
 Wireless networking is available in all graduate and undergraduate dormitories; for more information, see: Wireless computing in the dorms.

 How much does Dormnet cost?

 There are no fees associated with Dormnet subscriptions.
 This includes any additional computers and devices you wish connected to Dormnet.

 You may subscribe as many devices as you like to Dormnet.
 To To register additional devices go to www.princeton.edu/register.

 No. Dormnet subscriptions cannot be shared.
 Everyone who wants Dormnet service must subscribe individually.

 How do I set up my computer to use Dormnet?